Ezequiel Parnisari

-Oscar Ezequiel Jonathan Parnisari (born 1 June 1990), known as Ezequiel Parnisari, is an Argentine professional footballer who plays as a centre-back for San Miguel.
+Oscar Ezequiel Jonathan Parnisari (born 1 June 1990), known as Ezequiel Parnisari, is an Argentine professional footballer who plays as a centre-back for San Martín Tucumán.

 Career

 Parnisari had a youth spell with Estudiantes before joining Olimpo.
 His senior career with Olimpo began in 2011, his debut arrived in November during a Copa Argentina match with Central Norte.
 He made eighteen league appearances over his first two seasons, which included his Argentine Primera División bow on 3 December in a draw versus Lanús.
 On 30 June 2013, Parnisari joined Venezuelan Primera División team Deportivo Anzoátegui on loan.
 His first appearance came against Independiente del Valle on 1 August, which preceded twenty-seven appearances in all competitions for Deportivo Anzoátegui.

 He returned to Olimpo in May 2014 and went on to feature sixty-two times and score one goal, versus Vélez Sarsfield, in four following seasons.
 On 15 July 2017, Aldosivi of Primera B Nacional signed Parnisari.
 A year later, Agropecuario captured Parnisari.
 He scored on his league debut, netting a winner in a win over Santamarina.
 In January 2022, Parnisari moved to Instituto.

 In 2024, he moved to Chile and joined Unión La Calera.

 In January 2025, Parnisari joined Primera Nacional club San Miguel on a contract until December 2025.